 Currently Indonesia is one of the most affordable places that we know about.
-1 US dollar will get you around 13,500 rupiah, which is much better than 5 years ago when you’d only get 9,050 rupiah to the dollar.
+1 US dollar will get you around 14,500 rupiah, which is 1,000 more rupiah than in 2018.
+Six years ago you’d only get 9,050 rupiah to the dollar.

 As I said in the opening paragraphs of this post, Indonesia offers incredible value for accommodation, food and transport.
 Here you can get beautiful guest house rooms, often set in pool villas, for as little as $20 / night.

 You can eat delicious seafood meals and millennial classics like “smashed avo on toast” for around $3 and you can rent a motorbike here for just a couple of dollars per day (cars are around $15 / day).